isc-projects/stork/doc/user/overview.rst

   modifying configuration of the same Kea server.
 Direct configuration updates bypass this mechanism resulting in a risk of configuration conflicts.

+Stork uses ``config-set`` and ``config-write`` Kea commands to save changes related to global parameters and options, subnets and shared networks.
+For this to work, Kea needs to have write access to its configuration.
+This is a security decision made by a Kea administrator.
+Some deployments might choose to restrict write access.
+In such cases, Stork will not be able to push configuration changes to Kea.

+The host reservations management mechanism does not modify configuration on disk.
+It stores host reservations in the database instead.
+Therefore the note above does not apply to hosts management.